-This Scholarship is for entry into Year 5 to 10 in 2019.
+This Scholarship is for entry into Year 5 (minimum AMEB Grade 3 standard) to 10 (minimum AMEB Grade 6 standard) in 2019.

-- If you play an instrument other than those listed above and wish to discuss the possiblility of applying for a scholarship, please contact the Music School directly on 03 8591 2258.
-BGS does not offer guitar scholarships
+- Other: If you play an instrument other than those listed above and wish to discuss the possibility of applying for a scholarship, please contact the Music School directly on 03 8591 2258.
+Please note that BGS does not offer guitar scholarships.

 Selection will be based on musical talent and will take into account:

-- The results of a 20 minute audition conducted by the Director of Music & specialist instrumental staff
+- the results of a 20-minute audition conducted by the Director of Music and specialist instrumental staff (see below)

-Varies dependent on quality and number of successful applicants.
+The value of the scholarship varies depending on the quality and number of successful applicants.
 Instrumental Scholarships do not cover: